Run The Night is soon approaching! We've gathered some top tips for running from runners with Crohn's and Colitis. Here's what they said...

 Experiment and explore

-I am doing my fourth marathon next month and have run plenty of 10ks and half marathons.
+I've run plenty of 10ks and half marathons.
 Experiment with food, find what’s right for you - everyone is different.

 Keep it simple